AlphonseMehounme/AlphonseMehounme/README.md

 - 👋 Hi, I’m @AlphonseMehounme
 - 👀 I’m interested in Bitcoin, Lightning & Softwares
-- 🌱 I’m currently learning SE at ALX Africa, Bitcoin Dev at PlanB Tech School and Building [Flash](https://www.bitcoinflash.xyz)
+- 🌱 I’m ALX SE Graduate, learning Bitcoin Dev at PlanB Tech School and Building [Flash](https://www.bitcoinflash.xyz)
 - 💞️ I’m looking for plebs working on Bitcoin & FinTech related projects to work with.
 - 📫 How to reach me ? on X (Twitter) at [mehounme](https://x.com/mehounme)